At a glance

 For individual tutoring most programs recommend one-hour sessions, two or three times per week.
 (For small-group instruction, they recommend 45 minutes per day.
 That includes what kids are getting in school.)

-How long your child could benefit from tutoring really depends on his challenges.
-It also depends on how long it takes him to reach reading fluency.
-That might take anywhere from six months to three years.
-If a tutor suggests she has a quicker and easier approach, consider it a red flag.
+How long to continue with tutoring really depends on your child’s challenges.
+It also depends on how long it takes to reach reading fluency.
+It might take anywhere from six months to three years.
+If a tutor suggests a “quicker and easier” approach, consider it a red flag.

 Be skeptical, too, if a tutor makes specific promises.
-For example, “I’ll have him reading at a third grade level by this time next year.”
+For example, “I’ll have your child reading at third-grade level by this time next year.”
 There’s no way to guarantee a time frame.

 Paying for Tutoring

 In general, you have to pay for private tutoring.
 Educational therapists and reading specialists tend to charge more than traditional tutors.
 Rates can range from $25 to $80 an hour.
 They may be much higher in major cities.

 Depending on where you live, another option might be the Children’s Dyslexia Centers.
 There are nearly 50 centers in 13 states.
 They provide free OG-based tutoring for students who have been formally identified with dyslexia.

 Private tutoring is a big commitment for any family.
 But evidence shows that it can have tremendous benefits for kids with dyslexia.
 Learn what to ask a potential tutor.
 Discover steps you can take to offset tutoring expenses.
 Also, learn about how school reading specialists help kids with dyslexia.

 It’s important to find a tutor with experience using an MSLE or OG-based reading program with kids who have dyslexia.